MUSA Cancún Underwater Art Museum: Tickets

 The Submerged Sculptures

-Promoting Coral Growth
+Coral Growth

 MUSA's mission goes beyond art, as it plays a vital ecological role.
 The sculptures are crafted from materials that encourage coral growth, helping foster new reef systems while relieving pressure on the region's natural reefs, which have suffered due to tourism.
-Over time, the sculptures become covered with new, fresh coral and they go on to attract marine life and help boost biodiversity.
-It’s art that truly serves the sea!

-Visitor Options at MUSA Cancún Underwater Museum
+Options for MUSA Cancún Underwater Museum

 1. Diving at Manchones Reef